 Because Integrity Matters

-In operation for more than three decades, Government Financial Strategies has served more than 300 public agencies and helped to finance more than $14 billion of public projects.
+In operation for more than three decades, Government Financial Strategies has served more than 300 public agencies and helped its clients issue debt financings totaling more than $15 billion.
 Our comprehensive approach, from the creation of a planning process, to the development of a plan and finally to the implementation of the financing strategy, helps our clients accomplish their missions efficiently and economically.

 Highly skilled, honest, professional, caring and friendly.
-Each member of our team strives to be an expert in their area of responsibility.
+Our staff strives to be an expert in their area of responsibility.

 Integrity Matters